One Day, One Tree

 KEY CONTRIBUTIONS OF THE PARTNERS NEPAL TO THE ELDERLY CARE PROJECT

-The Partners Nepal (TPN) has been a key partner in the Elderly Care Project in Bung, Solukhumbu, since 2016, supporting vulnerable seniors in areas with limited healthcare and social services.
-Thanks to generous contributions, especially from Dr. Les and Barbara Omotani, TPN provides essential healthcare, nutritious meals, and improved living conditions for the elderly.
-TPN has also enhanced the center’s infrastructure, ensuring safe quarters and social spaces while fostering community involvement for sustainability.
-By supporting the elderly as custodians of local traditions, TPN helps preserve Solukhumbu’s cultural heritage and ensures seniors can age with dignity and respect.
+The Partners Nepal (TPN) has been a key partner in the Elderly Care Project in Bung, Solukhumbu, since 2016, supporting vulnerable seniors in remote areas with limited healthcare and social services.
+With generous contributions—TPN provides essential medical care, nutritious meals, and improved living conditions.
+TPN has also strengthened the center’s infrastructure, creating safe living quarters and welcoming social spaces while promoting community involvement for long-term sustainability.
+By caring for elders as custodians of local traditions, TPN helps preserve Solukhumbu’s cultural heritage and ensures seniors can age with dignity and respect.

 SUPPORT RECEIVED FROM LIGHT EDUCATIONAL DEVELOPMENT (LED)

-For more information, you can download Final Updates Sir Edmund Hillary Museum And Elderly Care Center In Bung 2019
+For more information, please download the Final Updates: Sir Edmund Hillary Museum and Elderly Care Center in Bung (2019).